ShiroTohu/MinecraftWireGuardGuide/README.md

 You can flash the operating system onto a USB Drive or SD Card using [Balena Etcher](https://etcher.balena.io/) or [Rufus](https://rufus.ie/en/).
 Then plug it into the computer your want the operating system to be on.
 Boot into the BIOS or UEFI Firmware Settings and find the USB to boot from.

 - If it asks you to update the installer it usually is a good idea to do so.
 You get the latest security and such.
 I also like to search for third-party drivers in case for some reason you need a driver for something on your computer.
-- You can encrypt the LVM group using LUKS, I like doing it because it adds that little bit of extra security.
+- You can encrypt the LVM group using LUKS, I like doing that because it adds that little bit of extra security.
-- No big deal what name you choose, just choose a strong password.
+- No big deal what names you choose, just choose a strong password.
 - You can enable SSH during the install process.
 This allows you to remotely connect to your server using a username or password.
 It is quite useful to have set up.
 I'll be showing how to enable SSH and connect to it later through the terminal if you are unsure.
 - **DO NOT INSTALL DOCKER** from the snap repository, we'll be doing it a different way later.
 - Reboot!
 Remove installation medium then press ENTER!